docker/docs/compose/environment-variables/index.md

 keywords: compose, orchestration, environment, env file
 ---

 Environment variables can help you define various configuration values.
-They also keep your app secure, flexible and organized.
+They also keep your app flexible and organized.

 This section covers:
 - The various ways you can [set environment variables in Compose](set-environment-variables.md).